 Green business practices:

-Appropriate materials can only do so much, so we also look for products designed for long service life and circular economy (AKA zero waste) practices.
+We look for high-quality, durable products and circular economy (AKA zero waste) practices.

-Aside from laying our criteria above, we wanted to make it even easier for you to assess the sustainability of that stove you’ve been eyeing.
+Aside from using our criteria above, how else can you assess the sustainability of the ENERGY STAR appliances you’ve been eyeing?

-Here are some tips next time you go appliance shopping:
+Here are some tips for the next time you go appliance shopping:

-- Second hand appliances: Second hand is the best option for appliances unless the used product is dated, in which case it may be worse for the environment.
-An old refrigerator may use three times as much energy as a new one, for instance.
+- Second-hand appliances: Second-hand is the best option unless the old appliances are very dated, as they may be worse for the environment.
+An old refrigerator, for instance, may use three times as much energy as a newer energy-efficient model.

-- Energy efficiency: If everyone in the U.S. were to switch to energy-efficient appliances, the equivalent of 23 million cars of greenhouse gasses would be avoided.
+- Energy efficiency: If everyone in the U.S. were to switch to energy-efficient appliances, the equivalent of 23 million cars worth of greenhouse gasses would be avoided.
+When new appliances save energy, they cut down on utility bills, too!
 Fortunately, looking for high-efficiency appliances is easy.

 - The EnergyGuide label will show the annual energy consumption and operating cost for the appliance.